Mike Van Haele

 and has been diving and surfing for the last 5 years.

-She spearfishes in the Midwest lake of the US and
+She spearfishes in the Midwest lakes of the US and

-at our Villa down in the Baja.
-She has competed
+at our Villa down in the Baja. also dives for large red Abalone in Northern California.

 She has the Northern Pike World Record for women